 The Santee NWR will be hosting special lottery deer hunts on the Bluff Unit this fall.
 Legal weapons for these hunts include muzzle loading rifles (black powder rifles) or shotguns with slugs.
-The hunts will take place on Friday October 11th & Friday October 25th in the afternoons only.
+The hunts will take place on Friday October 3rd, Saturday October 4th, Friday October 10th, and Saturday October 11th in the afternoons only.
 Up to 15 applicants will be randomly selected for each hunt date.
-Applications must be received by September 15th, 2013.
-Lottery winners will be announced on October 1st, 2013.
+Applications must be received by August 31st, 2014.
+Lottery winners will be announced by September 15th.
 To be eligible, each hunting party must include a youth (17 years of age or younger) and an adult at least 21 years old with a valid hunting license.
 Anyone born after June 30, 1979 must have completed a hunter education course to hunt/discharge a weapon on the refuge, including youth under the age of 17.
 Fixed, two-person ladder stands will be provided for hunters with both the youth and accompanying adult hunting from the same stand.
 Travel to and from the designated deer stands will be provided by refuge staff and all parties are to stay in their respective stands until refuge staff arrives for the end of the hunt.

 “Family, Friends, and Kids” hunts are designed to encourage adults to share an outdoor experience with kids by bringing a child hunting with them.
 The following rules apply for the special Family, Friends, and Kids hunt:

 - Both the adult and youth may possess a firearm and harvest deer.

 - Eligible hunting parties must include one adult and one youth.